DragonFired/assignmentManager/README.md

-A bare-bones PyQt project boilerplate for beginning a new PyQt project.
+A PyQt5 project to manage student code files and report on new ungraded files.